Join our Newsletter

 Get pop culture chats, confessions, and recs right to your inbox with our newsletter!

 Here’s our PayPal!
-We're volunteer-run, and donations will go directly to the mag and contributor honorariums.
+We're volunteer-run, and contributions will go directly to our operating costs and writer honorariums.

 Choose a mood on our Film Recommendation Generator and get a curated pick from writers, filmmakers, poets, and artists.